itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-06-Functions/HW06-Prompt.md

 [**`mod(x,y)`**](https://www.mathworks.com/help/matlab/ref/mod.html) gives the remainder when `x` is divided by `y`.
 And assume that both numbers are positive.

 # Problem 2
-Write a function that takes in an array of numbers and return the sum and average of the array in that order.
+Write a function that takes in an array of numbers and returns the sum and average of the array in that order.

 > [!NOTE]